 For example, if you’re Best Buy and are trying to sell more work computers to businesses, you could release a video series where you review the top computers of 2019 for different functions.
 Likewise, you could write a series of posts for your company publication on the top work computers for engineers or graphic designers.

-One of our main strategies to acquire new customers is actually by our existing ones, as almost anyone working in a SaaS would know someone else in another company.
+One of our main customer acquisition strategies is actually through referrals from our existing clients, as almost anyone working in a SaaS would know someone else in another company.

 You would be surprised how many answers and leads you can get by asking your existing customers: Could you imagine someone you know that suffers the same pain as you did before you became our customer?

 The big advantage is that our customers are even happy to make an introduction – this way the lead is not just cold, but it’s a warm introduction that you can work your way along.
-Our number one tip to get great, non-expensive leads for new users to your B2B business!
+This is our number one tip to get great, non-expensive leads for new users to your B2B business!

 Social Media Marketing